 In 2017, Silvio founded Algorand.
 The origin of the original team was other MIT scientists who helped develop the native protocol, architecture and broader functionality of the Algorand platform.

 The team members who joined later also have considerable scientific roots, hooked up in universities such as MIT, Stanford and Harvard.
-In my opinion, this one the team has a good mix of competences - best check on your own and recognize their profiles.
+In my opinion, this one the team has a good mix of competences - the best check on your own and recognize their profiles.

 The team plays a key role here, as projects in the crypto / blockchain area are very complex in their nature.
 They are not limited to building the fastest and most beautiful solution.
 Building a secure and scalable solution is a big challenge.
 In addition, these projects must have an effective market entry strategy, a vision for ecosystem and community development, as well as a solid token economy design.
 To achieve all these things, you need people with scientific and business background, experts in game theory, cryptography, mathematics - working together like a well-oiled machine.
 I think that in this field Algorand has built a really solid team.